What Should You Do if You Have Two Focal Points in Your Living Room?

 It acts as a visual ‘palette cleanser’ by giving your eyes a rest and a clear path to take in each focal point without distraction.

 Think of it as the quiet space that whispers in a room full of louder conversations.
-This not only makes the room more aesthetically pleasing but also more relaxing to be in.
+When used correctly, it’s a concept that not only makes the room more aesthetically pleasing but also more relaxing to be in.

 blue arm chairs flanking a white brick fireplace in a living room with fall decorationsPin